cloudviz-io/cloudviz-api-usage-samples/confluence-live-documentation/README.md

 ### Deployment to AWS

-`npm run deploy --stage <name> --region <aws-region>` will deploy simple `confluence-live-documentation` service to your AWS account (not mandatory to be your account that you document)
+`npm run deploy --stage <name> --region <aws-region>` will deploy simple `confluence-documentation` service to your AWS account (not mandatory to be account that you document)